FedEx (FDX)

 Competitors offering similar products include UPS (NYSE:UPS), GXO (NYSE:GXO), and Amazon (NASDAQ:AMZN).

-Reviewing a company’s long-term sales performance reveals insights into its quality.
-Any business can put up a good quarter or two, but many enduring ones grow for years.
-Unfortunately, FedEx’s 4.7% annualized revenue growth over the last five years was tepid.
-This was below our standard for the industrials sector and is a rough starting point for our analysis.
+A company’s long-term sales performance can indicate its overall quality.
+Any business can put up a good quarter or two, but the best consistently grow over the long haul.
+Regrettably, FedEx’s sales grew at a tepid 4.9% compounded annual growth rate over the last five years.
+This fell short of our benchmark for the industrials sector and is a poor baseline for our analysis.

-We at StockStory place the most emphasis on long-term growth, but within industrials, a half-decade historical view may miss cycles, industry trends, or a company capitalizing on catalysts such as a new contract win or a successful product line.
-FedEx’s history shows it grew in the past but relinquished its gains over the last two years, as its revenue fell by 2.6% annually.
+Long-term growth is the most important, but within industrials, a half-decade historical view may miss new industry trends or demand cycles.
+FedEx’s performance shows it grew in the past but relinquished its gains over the last two years, as its revenue fell by 1.2% annually.
 FedEx isn’t alone in its struggles as the Air Freight and Logistics industry experienced a cyclical downturn, with many similar businesses observing lower sales at this time.
-FedEx Year-On-Year Revenue Growth

-Looking ahead, sell-side analysts expect revenue to grow 2.5% over the next 12 months.
-While this projection suggests its newer products and services will fuel better top-line performance, it is still below average for the sector.
+Looking further ahead, sell-side analysts expect revenue to grow 1.4% over the next 12 months.
+Although this projection indicates its newer products and services will catalyze better top-line performance, it is still below average for the sector.

 6. Gross Margin & Pricing Power

 FedEx has bad unit economics for an industrials company, giving it less room to reinvest and develop new offerings.
-As you can see below, it averaged a 26.7% gross margin over the last five years.
-That means FedEx paid its suppliers a lot of money ($73.30 for every $100 in revenue) to run its business.
-FedEx Trailing 12-Month Gross Margin
+As you can see below, it averaged a 26.8% gross margin over the last five years.
+Said differently, FedEx had to pay a chunky $73.17 to its suppliers for every $100 in revenue.

-FedEx produced a 29.7% gross profit margin in Q1, up 3.7 percentage points year on year.
-Zooming out, the company’s full-year margin has remained steady over the past 12 months, suggesting its input costs (such as raw materials and manufacturing expenses) have been stable and it isn’t under pressure to lower prices.
+FedEx’s gross profit margin came in at 28.6% this quarter, down 2.2 percentage points year on year.
+On a wider time horizon, the company’s full-year margin has remained steady over the past four quarters, suggesting its input costs (such as raw materials and manufacturing expenses) have been stable and it isn’t under pressure to lower prices.

 7. Operating Margin

-Looking at the trend in its profitability, FedEx’s operating margin might fluctuated slightly but has generally stayed the same over the last five years.
+Looking at the trend in its profitability, FedEx’s operating margin decreased by 1 percentage points over the last five years.
 This raises questions about the company’s expense base because its revenue growth should have given it leverage on its fixed costs, resulting in better economies of scale and profitability.
+We’ve noticed many Air Freight and Logistics companies also saw their margins fall (along with revenue, as mentioned above) because the cycle turned in the wrong direction, but FedEx’s performance was poor no matter how you look at it.
+It shows that costs were rising and it couldn’t pass them onto its customers.

 8. Earnings Per Share